 Globally, the LandCruiser remains the NATO vehicle of choice and also remains popular amongst many militant groups in war affected regions due to its ruggedness and reliability.

 The current model, the J200 features a Lexus platform and has been described as the most sophisticated LandCruiser model to date.
 An attribute that many purists find challenging to accept.

-If you're still enjoying the outback or just doing the school run in your Nissan Patrol, it's reassuring to know that Transgold stocks replacement suspension, transmission andengine mounting part for your model.
-Over 40 part numbers covering the period from 1965 to 2018.
+If you’re still enjoying the outback or just going away for the odd weekend, it’s reassuring to know that Transgold stocks some 149 replacement suspension, transmission and engine mounting part for your Toyota LandCruiser.

 Spanning an impressive 44 year production run, the last Mitsubishi Lancer came off the production line in August 2017.
 Launched in 1973, the Lancer has been marketed as the Colt Lancer, Dodge/Plymouth Colt, Chrysler Valiant Lancer, Chrysler Lancer, Eagle Summit, Hindustan Lancer, Soueast Lioncel, Mitsubishi Galant Fortis and Mitsubishi Mirage in various countries at different times.